iotaledger/tips/text/0034-colored-coins/0034-colored-coins.md

 A non-forkable (non-copyable) chain of data states can be built by attaching metadata to the transfers of the NFT on layer 1.
 Therefore, it is perfectly suited for use cases such as Access, Streams or DID.

-The non-fungible property of a single colored coin on layer 1 is essential for building ISCP on layer 2:
-- A smart contract chain could be identified by the account holding the unique NFT of the contract chain.
-  It is minted upon deployment of the chain, and can be destroyed if the chain dies.
-- Smart contracts need a way of handling (user) requests atomically on layer 1.
-A smart contract chain has to have a way of administering the currently pending and completed requests.
-This is what we call the backlog of the smart contract chain.
-The idea is to mint a unique colored coin for each request and transfer it to the contract chain account.
-Upon completion of the request, its NFT can be destroyed with the state anchor transaction that settled the request.

 It is important to note, that a colored coin used as an NFT has only one unique property: its color.
 Therefore, advanced use cases, where a myriad of unique properties have to be associated to a single token are not supported on layer 1, rather via ISCP on layer 2.
 However, if the NFT represents a property right, the original attributes of the